freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1570.1

 You can see that the latest commit is at the bottom here.
 Be careful not to change the wrong commits.
 One of the options is `r, reword = use commit, but edit the commit message`.
 Replace `pick` with an `r` next to the commit with the message `feat: add column reference` to reword the message, it's the very first commit you added to this branch.
 When you are done, save the file and exit Nano.
+Git will put you in an another `nano` instance to `reword` commit message for the commit you just chose.
+Do not change anything in it just yet.

 #### HINTS